FollyMaddy/AVR-projects/README.md

 sudo apt-get install binutils gcc-avr avr-libc

+How i have done it :

 Made a c textfile in /home/pi/Documents/gcc-avr-projects/ledblink_funcard_pb6.c

-Then compiled it with (Don't know what all the options meat, yet.
+Then compiled it with (Don't know what all the options mean, yet.
 But it works) :

 (c->bin->hex)